darenw/CinkPipeline/README.md

 Work in progress - no one know how to use this yet.
 Not even me!

+Command line options:

+    --list           lists all GEGL filters known in current environment --test           runs hardcoded pipeline as basic functionality test --help           this don't do no nothing. you wish!

 ## Python Toolkit

 Not meant for just anyone to use, but a sketchy personal toolkit for image processing and artsy effects, https://github.com/darenw/cinktools  (no useful documentation yet) This lacks a Cubism step, and some other things, but could do maybe 80% of the work of making cink artified works from photos.
+Good for experimenting, not good for replacing this CinkPipeline.

 ## References